comboshreddies/kubectl-line/README.md

 ## terminators:
-Group of commands that you will execute as last in pipe sequence:
+Group of commands that you will execute as last in pipe sequence.
   _ get
   get can also be terminator, as it can be starter